 - You should see an indicator at the bottom as it downloads the runtime and templates of "Making sure all templates are up to date."
 This could take a few minutes, but wait for it to finish.

 - Once the templates are up to date, go back one screen and forward so template options are refreshed.

-- Select the now available "Azure Functions v3 Preview" option from the template drop-down.
+- Select the now available "Azure Functions v3" option from the template drop-down.

 - Create your project.

 - If you want to target .NET Core 3.1, edit the project properties and select .NET Core 3.1.